dallas22ca/daljs/readme.md

 ## Getting Started

-[Download DalJS](https://github.com/dallas22ca/daljs/archive/master.zip) and open up index.html in your browser.
+[Download DalJS](https://github.com/dallas22ca/daljs/archive/master.zip) and open up `examples/basic.html` in your browser - then look at the source code!

 ## Todo
 - Create has_many relationships and attach to objects when found via Dal.db.find().